Hey Joe | Chords + Lyrics

 Hey, hey, Joe.

-Hey Joe chords and progressions
+Hey Joe Chords: Learn the progressions

 The form and lyrics for Hey Joe are not set in stone, this is evident listening to the two first videos in the playlist above.

 In the second video, Jimi plays a solo after verse 2, the lyrics are also different from what was on the “original” recording.
-Also, verses 3 and 4 are difficult to tell when one ends and the next begin.
+Also, verses 3 and 4 are difficult to tell when one ends and the next begins.

 The only thing that is certain when it comes to Hey Joe is that it should never be played exactly the same way twice.